Doval, Pompeo, Esper discuss ways to deepen Indo-US ties

 According to officials, BECA, which is the last of four foundational agreements for boosting defence ties, will be signed during the third edition of the 2+2 dialogue between the two countries on Tuesday.

-Ahead of the Tuesday''s dialogue, both Singh and External Affairs Minister S Jaishankar held separate talks with their US counterparts.
+Ahead of the Tuesday's dialogue, both Singh and External Affairs Minister S Jaishankar held separate talks with their US counterparts.

 In a tweet, Esper said the partnership of "our two great nations is vital to peace and stability in the Indo-Pacific."